 In this study, we analyzed the correlation between quality of life and CRF and cognitive function in patients undergoing chemotherapy for CRC, and found that patients with more severe CRF had lower quality of life.
-CRF causes many problems for cancer patients, including daily diet, daily life, leisure and entertainment, normal working ability etc. The total score of cognitive function and each dimension are closely related to the total score of quality of life.
+CRF causes many problems for cancer patients, including daily diet, daily life, leisure and entertainment, normal working ability, etc. The total score of cognitive function and the scores of each dimension are closely related to the total score of quality of life.
 The reason may be that chemotherapy and other factors lead to the cognitive decline.
 Cancer patients are often unable to concentrate and their memory declines, which seriously affects their normal social activities.
 Therefore, it will also have an impact on the quality of life of patients.
 In our study, the decrease in quality of life of subjects was mainly related to CRF, followed by CRCI.
 CRF and CRCI caused by cancer chemotherapy have varying impacts on the daily life of patients, leading to a decline in their quality of life.
 In the rehabilitation of patients with CRC chemotherapy, we should strengthen evaluation of their degree of fatigue, carry out health education in advance, and use CBT combined with Baduanjin as auxiliary rehabilitation therapy, which can prevent and slow down the decline of cognitive function, and ultimately improve quality of life.

 CONCLUSION